-- Upper gastrointestinal (gas-tro-in-TES-ti-nal) endoscopic (EN-do-skop-ik) ultrasound (UL-trah-sownd) is a procedure to check the different parts of the upper gastrointestinal tract (GIT).
-The upper GIT includes the esophagus (food pipe), stomach, and duodenum (first part of the small intestine).
+- Upper gastrointestinal endoscopic ultrasound is a procedure to check the different parts of the upper gastrointestinal tract.
+The upper GI includes the esophagus, stomach, and duodenum (first part of the small intestine).
 Upper GI endoscopic ultrasound is used to help diagnose and treat diseases that affect the upper GI.
-These may include tumors, bleeding, polyps (growths), or diverticuli (pouches in the intestinal wall).
-This procedure may also examine structures close to the GIT, such as the pancreas, bile ducts, and lymph nodes.
+These may include tumors, bleeding, polyps (growths), or diverticula (pouches in the intestinal wall).
+This procedure may also examine structures close to the GI, such as the pancreas, bile ducts, and lymph nodes.